 While friction does put a damper on the gravity train concept, clearly the biggest technical hurdle would be in creating such massive tunnels in the first place.
 A hole with a ten foot radius which passed through the Earth’s center would displace over twelve billion cubic feet of rock, all of which would need to be hauled away somewhere.
 Furthermore, the Earth’s mantle and core writhe with extreme pressure and heat, so any tunnel would have to be lined with a protective shield to keep it intact.
 Unfortunately no currently known materials can even withstand the hostile environment, let alone insulate the tunnel from the intense heat.
 Due to these extreme temperatures, the trip may never be survivable by humans.
 But the technology would be extremely useful for rapid, unmanned cargo delivery between continents, essentially becoming a massive global dumbwaiter.

 Those who find sport in reflecting on such wild ideas have suggested that the tunnel could be evacuated of air to eliminate wind resistance, though such a feat would prove almost as challenging as the drilling itself.
 Some have also postulated that such a train could be magnetically levitated to eliminate friction in situations where the tunnel does not pass through the Earth’s center; though if electromagnets were used, the amount of energy consumed by the apparatus would rise drastically.
-A more viable location for the gravity train would be on planets such as the moon which are not troubled by an atmosphere, plate tectonics, and magma.
+A more viable location for the gravity train would be on a celestial body which is not troubled by an atmosphere, plate tectonics, and magma, such as the Earth’s moon.
 The concept would be the same, though a planet with a density different from that of Earth would also have a different standard trip length.

-Though the Gravity Express may seem impossible— or at best absurdly impractical— it is appealing to consider the possibility of extremely rapid transit across the planet with very little expenditure of energy per trip.
+Though the Gravity Express may seem impossible—or at best absurdly impractical—it is appealing to consider the possibility of extremely rapid transit across the planet with very little expenditure of energy per trip.
 Certainly the creation and reinforcement of such tunnels is well beyond the reach of our current technology, but the future is full of surprises.
-Modern technology has sufficient momentum that it might eventually carry us through to the other side of the problem, provided that we can reduce creative friction by opening our minds.